Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/controversy.md

 This accidental quote in a newsgroup became one of the most cited in IT (oft for fun).
 Unrealistic "always" demotivates aspiration to [quality code](../../../../../software/QA/README+/code-quality.md) (harmful and wrong).

+> **Software is Art.**\
+(Eavesdropped from a Product Owner)

+It is pleasing but barely real - there are no galleries of Old Masters with Algol listings.

 ## Bitter words

 ### QA